seyfeb/recipe-import-mapping-pipeline/README.md

 ### JSON Object parser - build semantical graph structure

-Starting with the [flattened output](#mapping-to-generic-schemaorg-objects---jsonparser), (potentially filtered) an algorithm is needed to extract a semantic tree in form of [semantic objects](#recipe-model-classes-as-data-classes).
+Starting with the [flattened output](#jsonparser---mapping-to-generic-schemaorg-objects) (potentially filtered), an algorithm is needed that extracts a semantic tree in form of [semantic objects](#recipe-model-classes-as-data-classes).

 For each class in the semantic objects' class tree, a corresponding factory class is defined.
 Here is a subset of the parser class tree: